Author Archive

 Sapphire, emerald and tourmaline stacking rings from jeweler Kimberly Collins.
 Her work celebrates the three Cs: cut, clarity and color, opting for gem-first settings that ensure the stones are the star of the show.

-Kimberly Collins’ story starts in 1995, with a life-changing trip to Nairobi, Africa, to learn the tanzanite trade.
-An entrepreneur at heart, her horizons were further broadened with trips to Sri Lanka and Bangkok, both places known for high-quality sapphires, rubies and storied gold traditions.
-After returning to the states, Kimberly moved to San Francisco and began the business that would eventually grow into her namesake collection.
-Now based in Nevada, her work celebrates the three Cs: cut, clarity and color, opting for gem-first settings that ensure the stones are the stars of the show.
+In 1995, Kimberly Collins took a life-changing trip to Nairobi, Africa, where she learned the tanzanite trade.
+Her horizons were further broadened with trips to Sri Lanka and Bangkok, both places known for high-quality sapphires, rubies and gold traditions.
+After returning to the states, Kimberly Collins moved to San Francisco and began the business that would grow into her namesake collection.
+Now based in Nevada, Kimberly Collins work celebrates cut, clarity and color, opting for gem-first settings that ensure the stones are the stars of the show.

-Today, Kimberly continues to travel the world in search of her gemstones – choosing only those with high clarity, color and character.
-The specificity of this practice shines in her work – despite the simplicity of her settings, each ring has its own distinct presence and personality.
+Today, Kimberly Collins continues to travel the world in search of her gemstones – choosing only those with high clarity, color and character.
+The specificity of this practice shines in her work.
+Each ring has its own distinct presence and personality.

 How to ring stack: